Forte-Service-Company-Ltd/float128/README.md

 function decode(packedFloat float) internal pure returns (int mantissa, int exponent);
 ```

 The encoding strategy of the `toPackedFloat` function will always prioritize precision over efficiency.
-Therefore, if the `mantissa` parameter has more than 38 digits, then the resulting encoded packedFloat number will force a large-mantissa format (72 digits).
+Therefore, if the `mantissa` parameter has more than 38 digits, then the resulting encoded packedFloat number will force a large-mantissa format (72 digits) independently of the exponent magnitud.
+The rest of the autoscaling rules still apply.

 ## Usage